-In May, Cllr Chrstine James was invested as Mayor of Weymouth and Portland.
+In May, Cllr Richard Kosior was invested as Mayor of Weymouth and Portland.

 Buxtonabilia is a new blog set up for Thomas Fowell Buxton enthusiasts.
 We discuss a wide range of topics ranging such as Beer, History and Solar Eclipses (the latest post).
 To experience and join in this eclectic conversation, link, click the orange icon (above right) or click here